 Cooperative Living Units.
 Co-ops are student owned and managed houses offering social and economic benefits for 5 to 29 members.
 Each house is run democratically.
 Co-ops are listed in the front of the Student Directory.
-Contact the Inter-Cooperative Council, 541 E. Grand River, 355-8313, 10 a.m.-5 p.m., Monday-Friday. msu.edu/~coop allows students to bookmark their favorite properties.
+Contact the Student Housing Cooperative/InterCooperative Council, 541 E. Grand River, 355-8313, 10 a.m.-5 p.m., Monday-Friday, or at www.msu.coop responsible tenants (see Student Rental 101 on the site) and allows students to bookmark their favorite properties.
 MSU students may also post one free subletting listing each year.
 For any questions please contact stulife@msu.edu.